21st Century Cures Act

 You will have access to see important health-related documents such as:

 - Encounter Summary – An encounter summary provides an overview of a visit with key chart data and may include notes intended for clinician use.

 - Procedure Notes – A procedure note includes details and notes about a medical procedure, such as an X-ray, MRI, or colonoscopy.

 - Discharge Summaries – Your discharge summary from an area hospital will not be available from our team.
 You would need to reach out to the specific hospital where you were admitted to obtain those records.

 - Consult Notes - A consultation note is a note with an opinion or advice from another doctor or specialist.

 - Lab and Test Results - Please note, your lab and test results may appear in your portal before your provider has had a chance to review them and make recommendations.
 In general, your provider will notify you through your portal once they have reviewed your results.

-You may download a flyer about this information here.
+Download a flyer with more information here.

-Although your visit notes and lab results may be available almost immediately or within a day or two, your provider may not have yet closed or reviewed your lab or x-ray results.
-In general, please allow at least 3 business days for your provider to review, make recommendations, and close visit your visit notes.
+Although your visit notes and lab results may be available almost immediately or within a day or two, your provider may not have yet closed or reviewed your lab or X-ray results.
+In general, please allow at least 3 business days for your provider to review, make recommendations, and close your visit notes.

-Not unless your provider documents and publishes the call in your visit notes.
+Only if your provider documents and publishes the call in your visit notes.